Padang cuisine

 An array of nasi kapau dishes, Minangkabau Bukittinggi cuisine.

 Padang cuisine or Minangkabau cuisine is the cuisine of the Minangkabau people of West Sumatra, Indonesia.
 It is among the most popular cuisines in Maritime Southeast Asia.
 It is known across Indonesia as masakan Padang after Padang, the capital city of Western Sumatra province.
 It is served in restaurants mostly owned by perantauan (migrating) Minangkabau people in Indonesian cities.
-Padang food is ubiquitous in Indonesian cities and is popular in neighboring Malaysia, Philippines, Brunei, and Singapore.
+Padang food is ubiquitous in Indonesian cities and is popular in neighboring Malaysia, Southern Philippines, East Timor, Brunei, and Singapore.

 Padang food is famous for its use of coconut milk and spicy chili.
 Minang cuisine consists of three main elements: gulai (curry), lado (chili pepper) and bareh (rice).
 Among the cooking traditions in Indonesian cuisine, Minangkabau cuisine and most of Sumatran cuisine are influenced by Indian and Middle Eastern cuisine, with dishes cooked in curry sauce with coconut milk and a wide variety of spice mixes.

 Padang restaurant waiters are known for their exceptional skill of carrying multiple plates in their hands when serving the hidang style.

 Because most Minangkabau people are Muslims, Minangkabau cuisine follows halal dietary law rigorously.
 Most of its protein is taken from beef, chicken, water buffalo, goat, lamb, mutton, poultry and fish.
 Minangkabau people are known for their fondness of cattle meat products including offal.
 Almost all the parts of cattle are used in Minangkabau dishes.
 Seafood is popular in coastal West Sumatran cities, and most are grilled or fried with spicy chili sauce or in curry gravy.
 Fish, shrimp, and cuttlefish are cooked in similar fashion.
 Most Minangkabau food is eaten with hot steamed rice or compressed rice such as katupek (ketupat).
 Vegetables are mostly boiled, such as boiled cassava leaf, or simmered in thin curry as side dishes, such as gulai of young jackfruit or cabbage.